jprinaldi/meowssenger/README.md

 Decoding does something similar but in reverse, it extracts the least significant bits of each pixel color until it finds the null character.

+#### Project Structure:

+The project was built using SvelteKit, so there are a lot of files that make this web app work, but the key files are the ones inside src/lib and src/routes.

+The src/lib/cipher.ts file contains the main application logic, including the functions to encode and decode messages.

+The src/lib/config.ts file contains some configuration constants.

+The src/lib/components directory contains the encoder and decoder UI components.

+The src/routes directory contains the app routes and main layout.

 #### Tech stack:

 Languages: HTML5, CSS3, TypeScript

 Web framework: SvelteKit

+UI framework: Skeleton

+CSS framework: Tailwind CSS

 Hosting service provider: Netlify